occlum/occlum/docs/readthedocs/docs/source/init_ra.md

 It is based on a GRPC-RATLS implementation.

-Occlum provides a way to embed the AECS client function in Occlum Init process by simply running `occlum new --init-ra grpc_ratls` to initiate an Occlum instance.
+Occlum provides a way to embed the AECS client function in Occlum Init process by simply running `occlum new occlum_instance --init-ra grpc_ratls` to initiate an Occlum instance.

 Then, users can modify the template `init_ra_conf.json` in oclcum_instance accordingly.